RedHatQE/polarize/docs/INTRO.md

 ```

 You will also need to configure polarize in order to get all the annotations from rhsm-qe.
 Create a file
-called xml-config.xml and put it in ~/.polarize.
+called polarize-config.xml and put it in ~/.polarize.
 There is a _skeleton_ config file that can be used from
 the polarize project that is located here